VinawoodVinawood *

 Catalogued reuse figures are the maximum a panel reaches under near-perfect site discipline: stripped within the post-pour window, edges sealed, stored flat off the ground, no crowbar abuse at the edge.

-When melamine is the right call
+When melamine (MUF) is the right call

-Melamine-glued film-faced plywood is engineered for a real envelope, not a budget compromise.
+MUF-glued film-faced plywood is engineered for a real envelope, not a budget compromise.
 It's the right specification when the pour count is contained.

 • Short-cycle projects: 4–8 pours per panel, single building, predictable strip schedule.